Bolivia travel blog by Mark Berman -

 tour to Isla del Sol.
 I was lucky enough to get a day tour for $30 Bolivianos, that's less than $5USD!
 It takes about 1hr 20mins to get out to

-the Island of the Sun, you pass many small islands along the way.
-When we arrived we were greeted by the locals of the Challapampa community.
+the Island of the Sun and you pass many small islands along the way.
+When you arrive, you are greeted by the locals of the Challapampa community.

 walked around the island visiting different sites, the views and scenery are absolutely stunningly beautiful.
 A photographers dream.
 The water

 around the island is crystal clear blue green and the beaches are golden.
 Houses and small farms are scattered around the island and donkeys

 are used by locals to carry stuff around.
 There are many ceremonial sites on the island including a ceremonial table, sacred stone, sacred rock,

 Willca temple and footsteps of the sun.
 We saw one of these sacred rocks near the site of the Chinkana ruins.
 The ruins overlook a gorgeous

 bay from its location on the hillside.
 We made our way back to the main beach where a big dragon boat was setting sail into the sun.
 Our boat